dfinity/portal/docs/developer-docs/functionality/sns/launch-intro.md

 ### Step 2: Technical preparations
-Once you have defined what (non-technical) goals the SNS should achieve, you are ready for the more technial preparations.
+Once you have defined what (non-technical) goals the SNS should achieve, you are ready for the more technical preparations.
 A main goal of this step is to translate the previously defined high level goals in to parameters and configurations that can be set in the SNS launch.
-To specify these parameters and also in preparation for the next steps, you will need to get some tools and set up / collect some principals identities.
+To specify these parameters it helps to first understand on a high level how the SNS launch proceeds.
-Also, to set sensible parameters, it helps to first understand on a high level how the SNS launch proceeds.
+Also, you will need to get some tools and set up / collect some principals identities.
-We explain all these more teachnical aspects of the preparation on [this page](./predeployment.md).
+We explain all these more technical aspects of the SNS launch preparation on [this page](./predeployment.md).

 ### Step 3: Testing the SNS